morikumo/DocGen/README.md

 - 📚 **Page control** — Choose the number of pages for your summary.
 - 🎨 **Thematic output** — Pick a theme or style for your generated resume.
-- 🧠 **UX/UI-focused** — Designed for clarity, ease of use, and a great user experience.
-- 🔁 **Iterative refinement** — Re-run for improved results until it fits your expectations.
 - 📎 **Source referencing** — Add citations directly into the document or in a note/syllabus format.
-- 💻 **Code file summaries** — It can also summarize code files with context.
-- 📁 **One file at a time (for now)** — Currently processes one file, with multi-file support planned.

 ---

 ## 🚧 Coming Soon

-- Multi-file document support
-- Export options (PDF, Markdown, Notion sync, etc.)
 - AI model selection
 - Custom formatting rules
-- Hot reload
-- Implement react
-- Implement docker for multi members

 ---